-The NFL and Amazon Prime have teamed up to provide a revamped “Thursday Night Football” experience moving away from coverage on NFL Network for the 2022 season.
-So who are the Amazon NFL announcers?
+The NFL and Amazon Prime teamed up in 2022 to provide a revamped Thursday Night Football experience moving away from coverage on NFL Network.
+Heading into the 2023 NFL season, who are the Amazon NFL announcers?
 The newly announced partnership slightly rocked the broadcasting world as Amazon poached talent from other networks.

-Who are the Amazon NFL announcers?
+Who Are the Amazon NFL Announcers?

 The in-game crew is where Amazon did the most damage to other networks.
 Al Michaels and Kirk Herbstreit headline the star-studded staff for the Thursday Night Football Amazon NFL announcers.
 They will join forces with former ESPN college football reporter Kaylee Hartung.
 Here’s a closer look at what they have all done before joining the Amazon crew.

-Al Michaels | Play-by-play announcer
+Al Michaels | Play-By-Play Announcer

 Michaels has been on sports television since 1978 with quite an impressive résumé.
 From 1976-2006, Michaels was a fixture on ABC Sports for three decades, calling “The Miracle on Ice,” a handful of World Series, Monday Night Football, and some work in the NBA.
 After Monday Night Football moved from ABC to ESPN, the status of Michaels’ position was unclear.

-While he originally intended to stay on the Monday Night broadcast, John Madden’s move to Sunday Night Football on NBC swayed him to make a move.
+While he originally intended to stay on the MNF broadcast, John Madden’s move to Sunday Night Football on NBC swayed him to make a move.
 In a deal known as the “Oswald the Lucky Rabbit trade,” ABC granted Michaels the right to join NBC in exchange for a few rights, most notably Disney’s Oswald character that Walt Disney lost in the 1920s.
 From 2006 to 2021, Michaels served as the play-by-play announcer for NBC.

-He is tied with Pat Summerall for the most play-by-play calls in the Super Bowl, a five-time Sports Emmy Award winner, and a National Sports Media Association Hall of Fame member.
+He is tied with Pat Summerall for the most play-by-play calls in the Super Bowl, a five-time Sports Emmy award winner, and a National Sports Media Association Hall of Fame member.

-Kirk Herbstreit | Color commentator
+Kirk Herbstreit | Color Commentator

 Joining ESPN back in 1996, Herbstreit immediately joined the GameDay crew as an analyst.
-The move to color commentating NFL football should not be difficult as he currently serves as the analyst for ABC’s primetime Saturday college football games alongside colleague Chris Fowler.
+The move to color commentating NFL football should not be difficult as he currently serves as the analyst for ABC’s prime-time Saturday college football games alongside colleague Chris Fowler.

-Kaylee Hartung | Sideline reporter
+Kaylee Hartung | Sideline Reporter

 Hartung also worked with ESPN, mainly covering college football for the SECNetwork.
-CNN hired Hartung in 2017, but she’d leave in 2019 to join ABC News as a correspondent.
+CNN hired Hartung in 2017, but she left in 2019 to join ABC News as a correspondent.
 Her addition to the Amazon NFL announcing cast ends her five-year sports broadcasting hiatus.

-Who are the Amazon NFL halftime commentators?
+Who Are the Amazon NFL Halftime Commentators?

 Amazon has assembled a five-person crew to take on these duties.
 The show was supposed to feature six people, but Aqib Talib was forced to step away while taking care of a family issue.
 Here’s a look at each member of Amazon’s halftime commentators.

 Charissa Thompson | Host

 Thompson joined ESPN in 2011, where she cohosted a show with Michael Smith called “Numbers Never Lie.”
 She would also fill in for hosting duties on SportsNation and First Take.
 Following Michelle Beadle’s move to NBC, Thompson would take over hosting duties for SportsNation.

 Thompson would rejoin Fox Sports for the launch of FS1 in 2013 as the host of Fox Sports Live.
-Fox also gave her duties as a presenter for Fox NFL kickoff.
+Fox also gave her duties as a presenter for Fox NFL Kickoff.

 Tony Gonzalez | Analyst

-Following his retirement in 2013, Gonzalez joined NFL Today, CBS’s NFL pregame show.
+Following his retirement in 2013, Gonzalez joined NFL Today, CBS’ NFL pregame show.
 In 2017, Gonzalez moved from CBS to Fox’s NFL pregame show.
 He left the show in June 2021 to focus on other TV and film projects before joining Amazon in 2022.

 Richard Sherman | Analyst

-The Seattle Seahawks drafted him in the fifth round of the 2011 NFL Draft.
+The Seattle Seahawks drafted Sherman in the fifth round of the 2011 NFL Draft.
 He would become one of the leaders of the “Legion of Boom” and helped push Seattle to its Super Bowl 48 victory.